hdm-crpr/226305/data/apollo50years/redux/codebook.md

 6 = Astronaut Group 6 1967 (XS-11)
 7 = Astronaut Group 7 1969

+testpilot:
-testpilot: active duty as designated testpilot?
+active duty as designated testpilot?
+1 = yes
+2 = no

 moon: Connection to moon
 1 = moonwalker (on the surface)